coste-v/kubernetes_infra_tutorial/Part3.md

 - first turn the workflow on
 - then click the Trigger Dag
-- an finally, click on Graph View !
+- and finally, click on Graph View !

 ![michal-karzynski-blog-picture](images/part3/hello-world-start.png)